 - The Middle East

-In the United States, the disease is very rare.
-But it has been reported in California, Arizona, New Mexico, and Utah.
+In rare cases, the infection is seen in the United States.
+It has been reported in California, Arizona, New Mexico, and Utah.

 Risk factors include being exposed to:

-- Feces of dogs, wolves, or coyotes
+- Feces of dogs, foxes, wolves, or coyotes

 Exams and Tests

-Many patients can be treated with anti-worm medicines.
+Many people can be treated with anti-worm medicines.

 When to Contact a Medical Professional

-Call your health care provider if you develop symptoms of this disorder.
+Contact your provider if you develop symptoms of this disorder.

 Hydatidosis; Hydatid disease, Hydatid cyst disease; Alveolar cyst disease; Polycystic echinococcosis